The Ninth Configuration: Casting

 Tom Atkins had a minor role in the film, and in an interview in January 2009, he discussed what the film shoot was like: "I have always believed that a movie about the making of that film would have been much better than the actual movie turned out to be.
 It was kind of a zoo from the very beginning.
 William Peter Blatty wrote and directed it and financed part of it by selling a home that he had in Malibu.
 His idea of getting a good ensemble effort from his actors was to take people over to Budapest for two months—the part I had might have taken two weeks in the States but he had us all over there for two months.
 All he ended up getting was 22 really upset, angry and drunk actors who had a lot of trouble showing up for work.
 I thought that the script was wonderful but I don’t think that Blatty ever got what he wanted up on the screen.
 I think a lot of us took the job because we would be able to go to Prague and Moscow and bounce around Europe when we weren’t working.
 He decided that he would put up the call sheet for the next day at midnight so that you couldn’t go anywhere."

-Blatty himself appears briefly near the start of the film as a patient pretending to be an army doctor (he is the one who stole Ed Flanders' pants), and would later cast Jason Miller, Ed Flanders, Scott Wilson, and Nicol Williamson in his next film as writer/director, The Exorcist III (1990).
+Blatty himself appears briefly near the start of the film as a patient pretending to be an army doctor (he is the one who stole Ed Flanders' pants; the role was originally intended for George DiCenzo, but once Michael Moriarty dropped out, DiCenzo was given the role of Fairbanks, originally intended for Scott Wilson, and Blatty decided to fill the role himself), and would later cast Jason Miller, Ed Flanders, Scott Wilson, George DiCenzo and Nicol Williamson in his next film as writer/director, The Exorcist III (1990).